bengarrett/retrotxtgo/docs/README.md

 ### _[Retrotxt](https://github.com/bengarrett/retrotxt) for the terminal_.

-Read legacy codepage and ANSI encoded text files in a modern Unicode terminal.
+Read legacy code page and ANSI encoded text files in a modern Unicode terminal.

 ## Downloads